Creighton vs. NC State Predictions & Picks - NCAA Tournament First Round

 Under (149.5)

-Creighton is 13-15-0 against the spread this season compared to NC State's 15-14-0 ATS record.
-In terms of hitting the over, games involving the Bluejays are 12-16-0 and the Wolf Pack are 15-14-0.
-The two teams average 154.8 points per game, 5.3 more points than this matchup's total.
-In the last 10 games, Creighton has a 4-6 record against the spread while going 6-4 overall.
-NC State has gone 5-5 against the spread and 5-5 overall in its last 10 matches.
+Creighton has compiled a 13-15-0 record against the spread this season, while NC State is 15-14-0.
+The Bluejays have a 12-16-0 record going over the point total, while games involving the Wolf Pack have a record of 15-14-0 when it comes to hitting the over.
+The two teams combine to score 154.8 points per game, 5.3 more points than this matchup's total.
+Creighton has a 4-6 record against the spread while going 6-4 overall over the last 10 games.
+NC State has gone 5-5 against the spread and 5-5 overall in its last 10 contests.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.